FreeRTOS/FreeRTOS-Libraries-Integration-Tests/src/transport_interface/README.md

 ## 6. Run The Transport Interface Test

-The go-based echo_server.go program can setup a TCP server to echo back data.
+The go-based echo_server.go program located [here](../../tools/echo_server) can setup a TCP server to echo back data.
 This echo server is used in the transport interface test to verify the transport interface implementation.

 The transport interface test starts with the following steps: